Skip to content

 Pandoc models every document as a tree of elements.
 Each element has a well-defined type such as paragraph, image, note link, etc. and of course the document type.
 These elements are combined using a well-defined set of rules which defines the document meta-model1.

-Pandoc can be used a converter between different document formats; this usage requires very little knowledge about the document structure.
+Pandoc can be used as a converter between different document formats; this usage requires very little knowledge about the document structure.
 However, if one wishes to analyze, create or transform documents, some working knowledge of this meta-model becomes necessary.

 Haskell & Python